mokafolio/utf8er/README.md

 Validating
 --------

-If you want to validate a whole utf8 string, you can use the `validate` or `validate_c_str` function.
+If you want to validate a whole utf8 string, you can use the `validate` function.
 Here is an example:

 ```
 std::string str = "யாமறிந்த";